Skip to content

 What it's like

-You could also work as a biochemical engineer.
+You could also take a step into working as a biochemical engineer.
 Taking exciting scientific discoveries to find more cost-effective and environmentally friendly manufacturing processes.
 You might also be involved in the creation of products such as new medicines or developing green sustainable technologies.

-It's likely you'd specialise in working in manufacturing or in research and development.
+It's likely you'll specialise in working in manufacturing or in research and development.
 However, some employers would give you the chance to work in both fields.

 • test new ways to develop products in the lab